 EDP's strategy for its wind offshore portfolio is to develop projects in partnerships with other operators in the market, seeking to diversify its risk exposure to this technology.
-In January 2020, EDP entered into a fifty-fifty joint venture with Engie, named "Ocean Winds", which was subsequently approved by the EC on 26 February 2020, for the development of fixed and floating offshore wind assets.
-The new entity, which combines the offshore assets of EDP and Engie already has two projects in operation with a total capacity of 0.5 GW, 3.2 GW of secured capacity and a total capacity of 6.4 GW under construction and in an advanced stage of development.
-This entity is the exclusive investment vehicle of EDP, through its subsidiary EDP Renováveis, and Engie for offshore wind opportunities worldwide.
+In January 2020, EDP entered into the Ocean Winds fifty-fifty joint venture with Engie, which was subsequently approved by the EC on 26 February 2020, for the development of fixed and floating offshore wind assets.
+The new entity, which combines the offshore assets of EDP and Engie already has three projects in operation with a total capacity of 1.5 GW, 10.7 GW of secured capacity and a total capacity of 4.5 GW under construction and in an advanced stage of development.
+This entity is the exclusive investment vehicle of EDP, through EDPR, and Engie for offshore wind opportunities worldwide.
 EDP expects the joint venture will become a major global player in the field, bringing together the industrial expertise and development capacity of both companies.